 Monsopiad Cultural Village in Sabah

-Monsopiad Cultural Village is the only living museum in the district of Penampang in Sabah and is located just outside of Kota Kinabalu.
 Similar to the Sarawak Cultural Village but on a much smaller scale, this unique place is really worth visiting if you have an interest for Sabahan culture and heritage.
-The Monsopiad Cultural Village or MCV is also located about 16 kilometers from Kota Kinabalu city.

-Monsopiad Cultural Village works with most of the tour agencies in town who offer this tour package as a half day tour, so if you are interested, just inquire with them.
-As for me, I usually rent a car and self drive there.
-This way, I get to experience more along the way.
+The good thing is that Monsopiad Cultural Village works with most of the tour agencies in town who offer this tour package as a half day tour, so if you are interested, just inquire with them.

-Monsopiad Cultural Village also has four cultural shows a day seven days a week and the charges are RM45.00 for Malaysians and RM65.00 (US$19.00) for foreigners.
 Kids and students have lower rates.
 This includes a full tour, welcome lihing (rice wine) drink, cultural show and access to all areas in the cultural village.

 Monsopiad is actually a famous fearsome warrior and headhunter of the Kadazundusun poeple in Sabah and this cultural village is named after him in respect.
-He apparently beheaded all of these enemy warriors hundreds of years ago and there are a total of 42 perfect condition skulls on display.
-Currently the MCV is being looked after by the direct descendants of Monsopiad.
-How cool is that.

-As you walk around the Cultural Village, you will see various huts with many different ethnic cultures.
 From ethnic musical instruments, bead working, skulls on display, weaving, souvenir shop and even rice wine making.
 So, the 3 or 4 hours spent there will be well worth it.

 The cultural show at Monsopiad is a must see for everyone visiting here.
 A small hall with benches and a custom stage where the musicians are located above the stage will entertain you with the traditional dances of the Kadazandusun people.

-After some of the dances, the performers will come down and interact with the guest and you can have your picture moments here like the lady in the above picture.
 She was literally cringing in fear of the Dusun warriors who approached her.
 Look at her happy hubby clicking away while she feels like some monster is trying to eat her.

 Anyway, they are performers and this was my 3rd time there so I knew what to expect as you can see in the picture above, a warrior tries to intimidate me while I keep clicking in front of his face.
-One thing I must say, these Kadazan guys really know how to put on a great show with their serious no-nonsense faces.

 When the show is over, the performers will post on the stage for your picture grabbing moment so digital lovers, go all out here!
 You can even go on stage and have your personal picture with them...at no cost!

-After the main tour, your guide will then take you across the road to Monsopiad's house or the House of Skulls.
 This is where they store the actual Monsopiad parang (sword) and the 42 skulls he beheaded.
 The house is locked for safety reasons and the guide will give you the full works about Monsopiad while opening the door to the house.

-The beheaded skulls are strung neatly on a pipe on top of the ceiling together with dried palm tree leaves.
 They belong to warriors and robbers during that time who stood in his way while Monsopiad himself had a special strength or superpowers as some might say in him.

-Inside the House of Skulls, you will also see his 3 foot long sword which he used in the battles, traditional jewelery of the Kadazandusun, head gears of the bobohizan (traditional priestesses) print documentation, pictures on the walls and an orangutan skull which has been intricately carved for rituals.
+Inside the House of Skulls, you will also see his 3 foot long sword which he used in the battles, traditional jewelry of the Kadazandusun, head gears of the bobohizan (traditional priestesses) print documentation, pictures on the walls and an orangutan skull which has been intricately carved for rituals.

 Scouting around the village, I saw a bunch of kittens living in one of the houses.
 I could not help but take a picture of them.
 All together looking out for the mother to bring back something to eat.